 Without modern DC charging stations, long-distance journeys in electric cars are unthinkable.
 Tesla has done pioneering work here with its Supercharger network and has largely allayed its customers' fears of insufficient range and long charging times.

-Why is Tesla DC fast charging not working?
+Why doesn't Tesla DC fast charging work?

 Correctly plugged in?

-Try other charging stations
+Try out other charging stations

 If the error persists, you should switch to another Supercharger charging station or to a completely different charging option to rule out an error at the individual charging station.